 Todd Holyoak carries out research in enzyme structure and function and is a world expert on the structure and mechanism of phosphoenopyruvate carboxykinases.

-My laboratory’s research interests lie in the areas of enzyme structure, mechanism, inhibition and allostery.
+Professor Holyoak's laboratory’s research interests lie in the areas of enzyme structure, mechanism, inhibition and allostery.
 In light of these general interests our research currently focuses on the role that conformational plasticity plays in these areas of enzymology and how these dynamic aspects of enzyme structure can be exploited in the regulation of enzyme function.
 We are currently investigating these phenomena in two enzyme families:

-1) the GTP-dependent phosphoenolpyruvate carboxykinase and
+1) the GTP-dependent phosphoenolpyruvate carboxykinases and

 using primarily the tools of steady-state kinetics and x-ray crystallography.